-On May 2, 2013, Alaska Airlines flight attendants, represented by the Association of Flight Attendants-(AFA), filed for mediation with the National Mediation Board (NMB).
-The contract became amendable a year ago.
-Negotiations started in November 2011, and have been on-going for the past 18 months.
+On May 2, 2013, Alaska Airlines flight attendants, represented by the Association of Flight Attendants (AFA), filed for mediation with the National Mediation Board (NMB).
+Negotiations started in November 2011, before the amendable date of May 1, 2012, and have been ongoing for the past 18 months.